Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: INTRODUCTION

 \section{INTRODUCTION}

-~ For many robot applications, operations are conducted in a remote, or dangerous environment, meaning human intervention is impossible~\citep{Nagatani2013}.
+~ For many robot applications, operations are conducted in a remote, or dangerous environment, where human intervention is impossible~\citep{Nagatani2013}.
 Hardware improvements have significantly reduced potential failure due to collisions, especially for aerial systems~\citep{Dilaveroglu2020}.
-However, software systems, especially for robot localization, will typically not recover from falls, drops, and collisions~\citep{Ebadi2022}.
+However, software systems, particularly robot localization, will typically not recover from falls, drops, and collisions~\citep{Ebadi2023}.
 Therefore, increasing mobile robot localization robustness to such events is key to enabling autonomy in human-denied environments.
 Inspired by work on control, such as \citet{Williams2018}, we define aggressive motions for perception as being near the dynamic limits that the system can sustain.
-With this definition, navigation on highways would not cause aggressive motions despite its high velocities.
-On the contrary, a robot tumbling down a steep hill, as shown in the top part of \autoref{fig:motivation}, exemplifies well this definition of aggressive motions because of the repeated collisions and fast angular velocities that are sustained.
+With this definition, navigation on highways would not cause aggressive motions despite high velocities.
+On the contrary, a robot tumbling down a steep hill, as shown in the top part of \autoref{fig:motivation}, exemplifies this definition of aggressive motions very well because of the repeated collisions and fast angular velocities that are sustained.
 Such motions cause skew in lidar scans~\cite{Deschenes2021} and saturation in gyroscope measurements~\cite{Lee2019}.
 Deskewing algorithms correct these distortions using an estimate of the intra-scan lidar motion.
 However, in many \ac{SLAM} systems, the prior attitude for optimization and estimate for intra-scan lidar motion is obtained by integrating \ac{IMU} measurements \cite{Shan2020, Reinke2022, Xu2022, Chen2023}.
 Therefore, gyroscope saturations lead to wrong optimization priors, inaccurate deskewing, and thus, to \ac{SLAM} failure, as shown by the blue trajectory.
 In this work, we propose to leverage the theory related to \ac{GF} \ac{INS}~\cite{Pachter2013} to estimate angular velocities during gyroscope saturations.
 To validate our approach without damaging robots, we built a rugged lidar-inertial rig, shown in the bottom left.
 We generated a dataset of the rig tumbling down a steep hill, saturating gyroscope measurements to analyze our solution.